beevik/prefixtree/README.md

 string, so it can act as a sort of flexible key-value store where searches succeed with the shortest unambiguous key prefix.

-See http://godoc.org/github.com/beevik/prefixtree for godoc-formatted API documentation.

 ### Example: Building a prefix tree

-The following code adds strings and associated data (an integer) to a prefix tree.
+The following code adds strings and associated data (in this case an integer) to a prefix tree.

 ```go
 tree := prefixtree.New()